 If you have cirrhosis, be careful to limit additional liver damage:

 - Don't drink alcohol.
-Whether your cirrhosis was caused by chronic alcohol use or another disease, avoid alcohol.
+Whether your cirrhosis was caused by chronic alcohol use or another disease, don't drink alcohol.
 Drinking alcohol may cause further liver damage.

 - Eat a low-sodium diet.
 Excess salt can cause your body to retain fluids, worsening swelling in your abdomen and legs.
 Use herbs for seasoning your food, rather than salt.
 Choose prepared foods that are low in sodium.

 - Eat a healthy diet.
 People with cirrhosis can experience malnutrition.
-Combat this with a healthy plant-based diet that includes a variety of fruits and vegetables.
+Combat this with a healthy diet that includes a variety of fruits and vegetables.
 Choose lean protein, such as legumes, poultry or fish.
-Avoid raw seafood.
+Don't eat raw seafood.

-- Avoid infections.
+- Protect yourself from infections.
 Cirrhosis makes it more difficult for you to fight off infections.
 Protect yourself by avoiding people who are sick and washing your hands frequently.
 Get vaccinated for hepatitis A and B, influenza, and pneumonia.

-- Use over-the-counter medications carefully.
-Cirrhosis makes it more difficult for your liver to process drugs.
-For this reason, ask your doctor before taking any medications, including nonprescription drugs.
-Avoid drugs such as aspirin and ibuprofen (Advil, Motrin IB, others).
-If you have liver damage, your doctor may recommend you avoid acetaminophen (Tylenol, others) or take it in low doses for pain relief.
+- Use over-the-counter medicines carefully.
+Cirrhosis makes it more difficult for your liver to process medicines.
+For this reason, ask your provider before taking any medicines, including nonprescription ones.
+Don't take aspirin and ibuprofen (Advil, Motrin IB, others).
+If you have liver damage, your provider may recommend that you not take acetaminophen (Tylenol, others) or take it in low doses for pain relief.

 Preparing for an appointment

-If you have cirrhosis, you may be referred to a doctor who specializes in the digestive system (gastroenterologist) or the liver (hepatologist).
+If you have cirrhosis, you may be referred to a health care provider who specializes in the digestive system, called a gastroenterologist, or the liver, called a hepatologist.

 What you can do